Shadows Return

 Shadows Return is a fantasy novel by American writer Lynn Flewelling, the fourth novel in her Nightrunner series.
 It is preceded by Luck in the Shadows, Stalking Darkness and Traitor's Moon, and is followed by The White Road.

-With their most treacherous mission yet behind them, heroes Seregil and Alec resume their double life as dissolute nobles and master spies.
-But in a world of rivals and charmers, fate has a different plan.

 Plot

 After their victory in Aurënen, Alec and Seregil have returned home to Rhíminee.
 But with most of their allies dead or away, it is difficult for them to settle in.
 Hoping for diversion, they accept an assignment from queen Phoria to go to Seregil's homeland and call Klia to Skala.
 En route, however, they are ambushed and separated, and both are sold into slavery to the Plenimarans.

 There they are bought by the alchemist Yhakobin who hopes to use Alec's Hâzadrielfaie blood to create a rhekaro, a sexless creature that can heal everything and prolong life.
 The first doesn't meet his expectations and he has it butchered.
 Alec takes pity on the rhekaro and hates Yhakobin for torturing and killing it, and is determined to save the second one from a similar fate.
 Increasingly, Alec feels paternal towards rhekaro, who has Alec's own face - reminding himself of the Dragon Oracle's prophecy that he would "beget a child of no woman".
 Eventually, Seregil and Alec escape, the first with the help of a servant woman and the second by picking his lock.
 Knowing that the rhekaro will die without his blood, Alec is determined to save him and takes him along, while Seregil brings his betrayer, Ilar í Sontir, to show them a secret tunnel.

 The atmosphere is initially tense when Alec finds Ilar's identity and Seregil, too, has doubts about the uncommon-looking child, but they fare well for several days, with Alec's hunting skills and the food they had stolen.
 Later, the rhekaro, whom Alec names Sebrahn, shows extraordinary healing powers, which they use to get rid of their slave brands so that they are not found out by other slavers.